dcasota/ollama-scripts/README.md

 In Ollama, not the Open-Platypus LLM but the evolved [Open-Orca Platypus 13B](https://huggingface.co/Open-Orca/OpenOrca-Platypus2-13B) has been integrated.

 The beginning of a LLM journey can be full of research.
-Have fun.
+Learn and have fun!